 As usual, the amount of work required for a basement conversion depends upon your home’s configuration.
 While turning an existing basement into a living space merely requires cosmetic renovations and possibly an extension, creating a new basement from scratch is one of the more expensive ADU options.

 Accessory structure conversion sees the transformation of an attached or detached structure, like a storage shed or a greenhouse, into a living space.
 This process usually requires installing cooking and bathing facilities, complete with electrical and gas supply.
 For this reason it's usually more expensive than garage or basement conversion, but less expensive than constructing an additional unit from scratch.

 Arguably the biggest decision is whether to build a new unit from scratch or to convert an existing structure.
 Everyone's situation is unique, and the right choice depends on your circumstances and needs.

-If you're ready to take the next step towards adding an ADU to your home, please consider using the Housable free property check.
+If you're ready to take the next step towards adding an ADU to your home, consider using the Housable free property check.
 You can take advantage of our range of ADU services to get your designs ready for the city permitting and construction process.
 Meanwhile, our ADU Marketplace gives you access to our local contractor database, which you can use to get on-site visits and cost estimates for your ADU project.